Ronalds13424/Ronalds13424/README.md

 # 👋 Hi there, I'm Ronalds1398!

 - 👨‍💻 I'm a young developer from Latvia, passionate about coding and contributing to various projects.
-Currently, I'm involved in projects like [PixelByte](https://pixelbyte.dev) and [MSite](https://msite.eu.org).

 - 📫 How to reach me: You can find me on Discord as **ronalds1398**.